zukui1984/data-engineer-zoomcamp_2024/02_orchestration_mage_ai/README.md

 docker compose up
 ```

 Now, navigate to http://localhost:6789 in the browser to see Mage AI

+## ETL with GCP & Prefect
+Guide on setting up ETL processes with GCP services, integrating with Prefect.

+## Parametrizing Flows & Deployments
+Instructions on how to parameterize Prefect flows for dynamic execution.

+In this module, you'll learn how to use the Mage platform to author and share _magical_ data pipelines.
+This will all be covered in the course, but if you'd like to learn a bit more about Mage, check out our docs [here](https://docs.mage.ai/introduction/overview).

 ### What just happened?